 GI rating: 65

-How it is made: Refined natural sugars from sugar cane with small amounts of molasses remaining.
+Also refined from sugar cane, but with small amounts of molasses remaining.

 GI rating: 65